Natalia Pelevine: Political

 Pelevine was one of the people behind the independent research into the Moscow theatre siege.
 A member of NGO Nord Ost, she remains in close contact with Nord Ost and Beslan victims and their families.
 Pelevine consulted on a number of documentary films about the Moscow theatre siege.

 Pelevine has appeared as a political commentator on Al Jazeera, RTVi, PressTV, the BBC and other TV and radio channels.
 She was also involved with the Strategy-31 Abroad organization, which rallied for the article 31 of the Russian Constitution and for freedom and democracy in Russia, and opposes the current government.
 She was the organizer of the New York Strategy 31 pickets, on 31 August and 31 October 2010.
 She also organized an Oleg Kashin picket in November 2010 and a demonstration in support of Mikhail Khodorkovsky on 12 December 2010, during which she mentioned setting up a new movement.
 In early 2011, the Democratic Russia Committee was founded by Pelevine and supporters.

 Formerly the head of the December 5 Party, Pelevine joined RPR-PARNAS in March 2015.

 In 2012 Pelevine worked with Alexei Navalny on uncovering a major case of corruption that involved deputy prime-minister Igor Shuvalov.

 In the summer of 2012 Pelevine co-founded the 5th of December Party.

 In 2015 the Investigative Committee initiated prosecution of Pelevine in the Bolotnaya case.
 Although the case never went to court, Pelevine was under a travel ban for over three years, unable to leave Moscow.

-On the 8th of September of 2023 Russia’s Ministry of Justice declared Pelevine a foreign agent and she joined the list of other opposition politicians, artists and journalists.
+On the 8th of September 2023 Russia’s Ministry of Justice declared Pelevine a foreign agent and she joined the list of other opposition politicians, artists and journalists.

-In November of 2023 Pelevine was elected as a Regional secretary of the Eastern Europe-Central Asia division of the World Liberty Congress.
+In November 2023 Pelevine was elected as a Regional secretary of the Eastern Europe-Central Asia division of the World Liberty Congress.

 A criminal investigation into Pelevine was opened by the Investigative Committee of Russia.

 From winter 2024 to spring 2025 she was a fellow at the Institute of Politics of the University of Chicago.

+In the Russian political “Puppet show” Natalia lends her voice to Russia’s number 3 in chain of command, Chairwoman of the Federation, Valentina Matviyenko.

+Her documentary film “Borderline” about the war in Ukraine came out in February 2026.